jessicarose00/100-days-of-code/log.md

 **Focus**: Check out some new Python resources recommended to me during Pydata NYC

 **Progress**:
-- Listened to [Episode 41](https://www.datacamp.com/community/podcast/uncertainty-data-science) on DataFramed, "Uncertainty in Data Science (with Allen Downey)
+- Listened to [Episode 41](https://www.datacamp.com/community/podcast/uncertainty-data-science) on DataFramed, "Uncertainty in Data Science (with Allen Downey)"
 - Tested out some DataCamp Python tutorials

 **Thoughts**: As a big fan of Allen Downey and Hugo Bowne-Anderson following the conference this week, I allowed my brain a small rest today and enjoyed a conversation between Allen and Hugo about how humans are not always good at thinking about uncertainty.